AndroidPoet/Metaphor/usecases.md

 # Who's using Metaphor?

-If your project uses Balloon, let me know by creating a new issue or PR! 🤗
+If your project uses Metaphor, let me know by creating a new issue or PR! 🤗